 These outputs are then ‘split and combined’ into more outputs in the next transaction as shown in the example in the diagram above: 50 BTC is split into two outputs of 0.5 BTC and 49.5 BTC, respectively.
 Though this architecture provides the benefit of privacy, it does not scale very well due to the need for many exhaustive cryptographic operations to move even a small amount of coins.
 This is because the minimum transaction amount per input is 0.00000001, which could result in the requirement for thousands of inputs, each of which would require a signature verification, increasing the size of the transaction.
 A notable example of this is:

-As you can see from the above link, this transaction that consumed an entire Bitcoin block, was only moving 0.05569 BTC.
+As you can see from the above link, this transaction consumed an entire Bitcoin block and was only moving 0.05569 BTC.
 If this were a common occurrence, Bitcoin would only be able to process 1 transaction every ten minutes.
-This is not the only example of the limitations of the UTxO model, which not only creates inefficiency, but serves as a unique attack vector to any chain that employs it.
+This is not the only example of the limitations of the UTxO model, which creates inefficiency and serves as a unique attack vector to any chain that employs it.

 Usually, this signature is the largest part of the transaction, therefore removing the need to save it on disk improves the scalability of the Nexus Blockchain.
 In Bitcoin, the average input size is 186 bytes, with the signature consuming 146 of these bytes, resulting in 77% of the Bitcion blockchain being comprised of signatures stored on disk.
 As you can see, signature chaining has a huge impact on combating blockchain bloat.

 An End Point Identifier (EID) is similar to an Internet Protocol (IP) address, and is a form of identity on the network layer.
-Through the use of LISP (Location Identifier Separation Protocol), the EID becomes the identifier, while the RLOC (Routing Locator) becomes the location.
+Through the use of LISP, the EID becomes the identifier, while the RLOC (Routing Locator) becomes the location.
 This decoupling enables a device to freely roam between networks as only the RLOC changes, not the EID.
 This is contrary to how the Internet currently functions, where both the identifier and location are bound together in a single IP address.

-This is a critical security feature, as an EID can be linked to a Sigchain which makes the network identifier cryptographically associated with the Ledger.
+An EID is a critical security feature, as it can be linked to a Sigchain which makes the network identifier cryptographically associated with the Ledger.
 EIDs, Sigchains and the use of reputation combined create an elevated layer of trust to the Internet, as one can verify with certainty that the other party is who they claim to be without the need for third party services like Certificate Authorities (CA).
 A reduction in fraud, hacking, fake accounts, and identity theft for both consumers and service providers is envisioned as a result of this technology.

 Sigchains increase resistance to attack by both classical and theoretical quantum computers.
 This is achieved by decoupling the identity of the account from the cryptography associated with it, similar to how LISP decouples the identifier and the location.
 This enables the architectural advantage of changing the key pair that is used to access the Sigchain with every transaction, and hiding the public key until it is used.
 When an individual creates a transaction on the network, they claim ownership by revealing the public key of the NextHash (the hash of the public key) by producing a valid signature from the one time use private key.
 This significantly reduces the time window for an attack to take place, naturally increasing the required computing power to successfully hijack a signature chain with MITM (Man in the Middle) attacks.
 Please see Quantum Resistance for more information.

-Since the account identity is decoupled from the cryptography, a Sigchain supports multiple signature schemes such as FALCON or Brainpool.
-Since FALCON is still under study and assessment by NIST (National Institute of Standards and Technology), it is generally recommended that it is only used in production in what is termed a ‘hybrid signature scheme’, which means that you don’t rely solely on the security of FALCON for the security of the system.
+Since the account identity is decoupled from the cryptography, a Sigchain supports multiple signature schemes such as FALCON (Fast Fourier Lattice-Based Compact Signatures Over NTRU) or Brainpool.
+Due to FALCON being still under study and assessment by NIST (National Institute of Standards and Technology), it is generally recommended that it is only used in production in what is termed a ‘hybrid signature scheme’, meaning you don’t rely solely on the security of FALCON for the security of the system.
 In our implementation, a Sigchain acts like a hybrid signature scheme, making use of FALCON safe for our production environment.